Quick Reference Guide

 Washington DC, 20202

-The following F&A rates are effective 12/12/2012 - 06/30/2016 and should be used on all proposals submitted to federal and nonfederal agencies and organizations for research and instruction grants and contracts and other sponsored activities:
+The below rates should be used on all proposals submitted to federal and nonfederal agencies and organizations for research and instruction grants and contracts and other sponsored activities:

-The University of Nevada, Reno calculates F&A on modified total direct costs (MTDC) which excludes the following expenditures:
+F&A is calculated on modified total direct costs (MTDC) which excludes the following expenditures:

 - Participant support